eliottness/cec-controller/README.md

 This app detects and reacts to:

-- **Startup:** Emitted when the service starts alongside systemd
+- **Startup:** Powers on connected devices when the service starts alongside systemd
-- **Shutdown:** On system shutdown/reboot
+- **Shutdown:** Puts connected devices to standby on system shutdown/reboot
-- **Sleep/Resume:** On suspend/resume events

-You can customize hooks for these events in your code.
+- **Sleep/Resume:** Puts devices to standby on suspend, powers them on again on resume

 ## Contributing